metagentools/gbintk/paper/paper.md

 [^1]: The assembly graph files can vary depending on the assembler used to generate the contigs. metaSPAdes version requires the assembly graph file in `.gfa` format and the paths file `contigs.paths`.
 MEGAHIT version requires the assembly graph file in `.gfa`. metaFlye version requires the assembly graph file `assembly_graph.gfa` and the paths file `assembly_info.txt`.

+## Binning, preparing binning results and bin refinement

 GraphBin-Tk supports metagenome assemblies generated from three popular metagenome assemblers; metaSPAdes [@Nurk:2017] and MEGAHIT [@Li:2015] for short-read sequencing data and metaFlye [@Kolmogorov:2020] for long-read sequencing data.
 GraphBin-Tk can be launched using the command `gbintk`.
 A user can start the analysis by running the `metacoag` subcommand to bin a metagenomic dataset and obtain MAGs as shown in \autoref{fig1}.
 The inputs required are the contigs file, the assembly graph files and the read coverage of contigs.
 The read coverage of contigs can be obtained by running a coverage calculation tool such as Koverage [@Roach:2024].
 The MetaCoAG binning result can be formatted using the `prepare` subcommand into a `.csv` file that represents each contig and its bin name.
 This formatted binning result can be provided to either GraphBin or GraphBin2 using the subcommands `graphbin` or `graphbin2` along with the contigs file, the assembly graph files and the read coverage of contigs (refer to \autoref{fig1}).

+## Visualisation

 The initial MetaCoAG binning result and the refined binning result can be visualised on the assembly graph using the `visualise` subcommand as shown in \autoref{fig2}.

+## Evaluation

 Finally, the produced binning results can be evaluated using the `evaluate` subcommand by providing the ground truth bins of contigs.
 This evaluation is possible only for simulated or mock metagenomes where you know which contig belongs to which genome.
 GraphBin-Tk uses the four common metrics 1) precision, 2) recall, 3) F1-score and 4) Adjusted Rand Index (ARI) that have been used in previous binning studies [@Alneberg:2014; @Meyer:2018; @Mallawaarachchi1:2020].
 These metrics are calculates as follows.
 The binning result is denoted as a $K \times S$ matrix with $K$ number of bins and $S$ number of ground truth taxa.
-In this matrix, the element $a_{ks}$ denotes the number of contigs binned to the $k^{th}$ bin and belongs to the $s^{th}$ species. $U$ denotes the number of unbinned contigs.
+In this matrix, the element $a_{ks}$ denotes the number of contigs binned to the $k^{th}$ bin and belongs to the $s^{th}$ taxa. $U$ denotes the number of unbinned contigs.
 Following are the equations used to calculate the evaluation metrics.

 __Precision__ = $\frac{\sum_{k}max_s \{a_{ks}\}}{\sum_{k}\sum_{s}a_{ks}}$